yamondev/indoor-voice-nav-llm/README.md

 ## 🔥 Quickstart Guide

-Follow the instructions below to set up ROS-LLM:
+Follow the instructions below to set up ROS-LLM (before, you have to install ROS2-humble):

 **1. Clone the Repository:**